shiguregaki/sample/01_ESP8266_blink_LED_by_TIMER0/README.md

 ESP8266_blink_LED_by_TIMER0
 ---

-This code blinks LED by TIMER0 interrupt on arudino wifi module(ESP8266).
+This code blinks LED by TIMER0 interrupt on Arduino wifi module(ESP8266).

 ![demo](/01_ESP8266_blink_LED_by_TIMER0/docs/led_blinking.gif)

 # Description
-I created this code for coding practice, becouse I would like to have checked about TIMER0 interrupt on arudino wifi module(ESP8266).
+I created this code for coding practice, becouse I would like to have checked about TIMER0 interrupt on Arduino wifi module(ESP8266).

 # Requirement
 ## Required device
-### arudino wifi module(ESP8266)
+### Arduino wifi module(ESP8266)
 If purchased in Japan, it works on the following boards:

 - [電子太郎 ESP-WROOM-02開発ボード 2.4 GHz Wi-Fiモジュール MicroUSB](https://www.amazon.co.jp/gp/product/B071DY11SB/ref=as_li_tl?ie=UTF8&camp=247&creative=1211&creativeASIN=B071DY11SB&linkCode=as2&tag=shiguregaki02-22&linkId=131ae4b9a00ef3b7517980a81ed41d91)